 Enter dividends, including dividends from money market funds, net short-term capital gains from mutual funds, and other distributions on stock.
-Include reinvested dividends and section 404(k) dividends.
+Include reinvested dividends and section 404(k) dividends paid directly from the corporation.
 Include as a dividend the amount of the recipient's share of investment expenses that you report in box 5.

-An S corporation reports as dividends on Form 1099-DIV only distributions made during 2008 out of accumulated earnings and profits.
+An S corporation reports as dividends on Form 1099-DIV only distributions made during 2009 out of CAUTION accumulated earnings and profits.
 See section 1368 for more information.